 On the Edge

 An asymmetrical pixie can add edginess to your bridal look.
 We love the longer lengths and structured spirals framing the face.
+This style is especially wonderful for any curly brides out there.

 Placement Is Key